mrcavalcanti/mosaicoo/docs/sources/installation/docker.md

 ### Migrate to v5.1 or later

-The Docker container for Grafana has seen a major rewrite for 5.1.
+The Docker container for Mosaicoo has seen a major rewrite for 5.1.

 **Important changes**